Christmas in Germany: German Customs & Traditions

 The Christmas Feast

-The dinners served on Christmas Eve and Christmas day are made up of the traditional boar's head (or increasingly more common, pork,) duck, sausage, goose, marzipan, lebkuchen, and many different types of breads and sweets.
+The dinners served on Christmas Eve and Christmas day are made up of the traditional boar's head (or increasingly more common, pork,) duck, sausage, goose, marzipan, lebkuchen, and many different types of bread and sweets.
 It is said that those who do not fill their stomachs on Christmas Eve will be haunted by demons, therefore many people will eat as much as they can.
 Because of this, Christmas Eve is commonly referred to as dickbauch, which means "fat stomach."
 Because of the wonderful feast, Christmas in Germany is not to be missed!